AndrewRadev/yankwin.vim/README.md

 - `<c-w>D`:  `foo/bar.txt:5`
 - `<c-w>gD`: `/home/me/foo/bar.txt:5`

-In order to disable the built-in delete mappings and use your own, see the documentation for `g:pastewin_default_yank_mappings`.
+In order to disable the built-in delete mappings and use your own, see the documentation for `g:yankwin_default_yank_mappings`.

 ### Pasting